![]() |

 Experts estimate that the psychic health in Scandinavian countries is not top.
 According to the Norwegian mental health authority Nils Retterstøl, up to 25 percent of the population might preferably be hospitalised - but there are not enough hospital beds.
 Other estimates may be 20 percent, if it matters.
 The figure has blurred boundaries between the groups because estimates vary and definitions of health are tricky: There is no strict consensus about many definitions of mental disorders either.

-Another sizeable part of the population could benefit from stays in hospital, not as more or less permanent residents there.
+Another sizeable part of the population could benefit from stays in hospital, but not as quite permanent residents there.

-The pressed "middle group" consists of people who manage to work on, but with more or less severe problems to handle or repress.
+The pressed "middle group" consists of people who manage to work on, but with more or less severe problems to handle or repress as long as it lasts, or until retirement.

 If you begin some meditation regime, it could be that suppressed troubles start churning in your mind, and you do not feel better from the practice.
 The more effective the techniques, the worse it might get.
 It happens to some.
 Therefore, adapt to the situation and condition.